Heteroglossia: Languages as points of view

 Any language, in Bakhtin's view, stratifies into many voices: "social dialects, characteristic group behaviour, professional jargons, generic languages, languages of generations and age groups, tendentious languages, languages of the authorities, of various circles and of passing fashions".
 This diversity of voice is, Bakhtin asserts, the defining characteristic of the novel as a genre.
 When heteroglossia is incorporated into the novel, it is "another's speech in another's language, serving to express authorial intentions but in a refracted way".

 Bakhtin proposes that these stratifications of language represent distinct points of view on the world, characterized by their own meanings and values.
 In this view, language is "shot through with intentions and accents", and thus there are no neutral words.
 Even the most unremarkable statement possesses a taste, whether of a profession, a party, a generation, a place or a time.
 To Bakhtin, words do not exist until they are spoken, and in that moment they are imprinted with the signature of the speaker.

 Bakhtin identifies the act of speech, or of writing, as a literary-verbal performance, one that requires speakers or authors to take a position, even if only by choosing the dialect in which they will speak.
 Separate languages are often identified with separate circumstances.
-The prose writer, Bakhtin argues, must welcome and incorporate these many languages into their work.
+The prose writer, Bakhtin argues, must welcome and incorporate these many languages into his work.